Skip to main content Skip to complementary content

 • Data loaded into Qlik Cloud via Qlik Data Gateway - Data Movement is measured by the size of the resulting QVD file.

-• Apps that are uploaded or loaded via file import, either in the hub or using qlik-cli, are measured by the app's peak reload size.
+• Apps that are uploaded or loaded via file import, either in the Analytics activity center or using qlik-cli, are measured by the app's static byte size.

 • Uploaded QVD files are measured by their file size.

-Different ways of loading data into Qlik Cloud: via apps, data movement, or imported using the hub or qlik-cli.
+Different ways of loading data into Qlik Cloud: via apps, data movement, or imported using the Analytics activity center or qlik-cli.

 Illustration of different methods for loading data into Qlik Cloud.